Last updated May. 25, 2023 by Charles Zemub

 -Dedicated manager of accounts

 With a 21-day trial, you can try out any of these plans for free.
 Freshsales also has a free startup package with simple features for forever.
-I like Freshsales because it’s great and affordable For a sales team that is growing.
+I like Freshsales because it’s great and affordable for a growing sales team.
 As your business expands, you can easily upgrade to a higher tier.

 Some Pipedrive CRM features and advantages include: